drand/drand-client/README.md

   or http://opensource.org/licenses/MIT)

 ## Limitations
 - relays exposing only the default endpoints and not the chain-hash-based ones are not supported
+- this supports only 1.4 drand nodes+